Claude Code's Plugin Marketplace Changes How You Build Frontend

 I haven't tried this yet

-- How well it handles design systems and component libraries
+- Does it handle design systems and component libraries well?

-- Whether the "distinctive" choices actually ship or need heavy editing
+- Do the "distinctive" choices ship, or do they need heavy editing?

-- How it interacts with existing Tailwind/CSS conventions in a codebase
+- How does it interact with existing Tailwind/CSS conventions in a codebase?

 Related posts: